See the results powerpoint or watch the meeting:

 Details of prizes can be found in the prizes section of the website.
 Apart from cash prizes, the top 3 will get direct entry into Leaf's 2026 Finalist Cohort for their very competitive programme, and the top 10 will all directly get mentoring from someone with expertise in their field of interest.

 All participants will receive a Certificate of Participation.
-Addtionally, all entries will be considered for publishing in The Quarters, a monthly newsletter with over 200 monthly readers.
+Addtionally, all entries will be considered for 4 extra, special awards: Best Presented, Best Researched, Most Innovative, and Most Technical.

 Below you can see the judges that make up our judging team, covering a wide range of subjects and industrial disciplines within STEM.